| Title: | Tools for Analyzing IIDDA Datasets |

 numeric value to replace zeroes in series variable, if NULL no replacement is performed |

-a function to remove or replace zero values.
+or replace zero values.

 Get starting time period, ending time period and mortality cause name from the data set for use in axis and main plot titles.